Maarten-V-81/excursion/README.md

 Excursion project from code academy

-experimenting with git and github making the site responsive for mobile learned about css-specifity with media-queries
+experimenting with git and github.<br>
+Making the site responsive for mobile.<br>
+learned about css-specifity with media-queries